opencast/opencast/docs/guides/developer/docs/modules/admin-ui/development.md

 Update Node Dependencies
 ------------------------

-Installing `npm-check-updates` and running it at the start of developing / improving a component can ensure that the interface stays up-to-date and dependency bugs are reduced.
+Installing `npm-check-updates` and running it at the start of developing / improving a component can ensure that the node modules stays up-to-date and dependency bugs are reduced.

+*Note: Test the build (`mvn install`, `npm install`, `grunt`) thoroughly when upgrading modules as this might cause some unexpected build failures (e.g. "grunt": "^0.4.0").*

 1. Installation.